-The Dillon Ice Castles are back this year and are quickly becoming one of Colorado’s most popular family adventures.
+The Dillon Ice Castles is a popular winter destination that is quickly becoming Colorado’s most popular family adventure.

 And fear not.
 You can be sure it will be like nothing you have ever experienced and is a truly awe-inspiring attraction!

-In fact, we have visited the Ice Castles both years it has been in Colorado and it’s one of our favorite newest winter traditions.
+In fact, we have visited the Ice Castles every year it has been available and it’s one of our favorite newest winter Colorado traditions.

 If you are thinking of visiting the Ice Castles in Dillon this year, here is everything you need to know to make the most of the experience.